angrycub/katacoda-scenarios/securing-nomad/enable-acls/step11.md

-## Application Developer persona
+# Application developer persona

 Considering the requirements listed earlier.
 What rules should you add to your policy?
 Nomad will deny all requests that are not explicitly permitted, so focus on the policies and capabilities you would like to permit.

-However, be mindful of the course-grained permissions in `namespace` rules—they might grant more permissions than you need for your use case.
+Be mindful of the course-grained permissions in `namespace` rules—they might grant more permissions than you need for your use case.

 > Application developers need to be able to deploy applications into the